CarmineMM/units-conversion/README.md

 # Conversion of units

-Use conversion of digital units such as GB or MB, or time conversions like years or months to weeks.
+Use conversion of digital units such as GB or MB, Celsius, Fahrenheit, Kilograms, Ounces, or time conversions like years or months to weeks.

 ## Requirements